AdobeDocs/experience-manager-learn.en/help/cloud-service/content-delivery/custom-domain-name-with-adobe-managed-cdn.md

 To verify the domain name follow these steps:

-- Add domain name in Cloud Manager by following the [Add Custom Domain Name](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/custom-domain-names/add-custom-domain-name) documentation.
+- Add a domain name in Cloud Manager by following the [add custom domain name](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/custom-domain-names/add-custom-domain-name) documentation.
 - Add an AEM-specific [TXT record](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/custom-domain-names/add-text-record) in your DNS hosting service.
 - Verify the above steps by querying the DNS servers using the `dig` command.